For the best experience on the Abcam website please upgrade to a modern browser such as Google Chrome

 |Boxes||Recycle or reuse|

-|Ice packs||Reuse, recycle shell, or return to us|
+|Ice packs||Reuse, recycle the shell, or return to us|

-|Expanded polystyrene||Dispose according to local regulations|
+|Expanded polystyrene||Dispose of according to local guidelines|

-Products delivered with dry ice are shipped in expanded polystyrene (EPS) boxes to keep them cool.
+Our products are shipped in expanded polystyrene (EPS) boxes to keep them cool.

-It's worth checking local guidelines, but EPS is not commonly recycled; it should usually be disposed of in domestic waste.
+It's worth checking your local guidelines, but EPS is not commonly recycled; it should usually be disposed of in domestic waste.
 At this time, we're unable to accept returns of unwanted EPS packaging.

 We're looking into various solutions to replace EPS and plan to trial new shipping materials for certain box sizes this year.

 Our customers have had a lot of fun building with our old 'brick' style acrylonitrile butadiene styrene (ABS) vial holders, but this material is rarely recyclable.

 We are excited to move to our new paperboard vial boxes, which will eliminate over eight tonnes of plastic annually.
 We've worked hard to ensure our new vial boxes allow us to ship different sizes just as safely as ABS while being fully recyclable.
 Paperboard is accepted by most local authorities' recycling schemes.

 We hope you like our new boxes as much as we do, and we'd love to hear any feedback you have on them.